 Let third-party apps access Directory data

-Allow or restrict access
+Allow or restrict access to Directory data

 - Click Sharing settings.

 - Select what data to share with external apps and Application Programming Interfaces (APIs):